As we wrote earlier in the text about explainer video, the production of such an animation usually costs from 2 000 to 7 000 EUR.

 3) Customer value

-Here it is similar to marketing – if we sell socks and our client is worth 10 EUR, we have to get to many of them to make the video pay off.
+It is similar to marketing – if we sell socks and our client is worth 10 EUR, we have to get to many of them to make the video pay off.

 But if we have a few business customers worth 5, 10 or 20 thousand EUR, then with the first few customers we get, the investment pays off.
 And then each additionally acquired client means additional profit.

-4) Number of traders
+4) Number of salespeople

 5) Time horizon

 Here the reasons are the same as in marketing – the longer you use the material, the longer it befits your company.